What Is Medical Auditing?

 Discussing audit findings allows the auditor to address risks and the corrective actions to mitigate them.
 Allow enough time to talk about each case, offer suggestions, and answer questions.

-When conferencing with the provider, you may get pushback.
+When conferencing with the provider, the auditor may get pushback.
 Providers concerned with patient care may not prioritize learning the details of coding and compliance.
 Auditors can help providers understand the importance of these areas by speaking to their concerns.
 For instance, if the provider is concerned about unwanted attention from CMS, the auditor can outline the potential risk of an audit.
 Some auditors also show providers examples of how inaccurate coding can lead to revenue loss.

 Let staff members know what they did well and how they can improve.
 If a physician isn’t documenting a thorough assessment and plan, for example, explain why capturing these elements is important for the patient and the practice.
 If audit findings are under dispute, substantiate them with hard copies of payer and coding guidelines.